su-mana-s/InspectAI_ARCBenchmark/readme.md

 - If you allow for multiple answers - the models usually end up choosing more than is necessary.
 Even thought they get the right answer in a single answer setting.
 1. Top logprobs for multi answers - are the 'just right' answers in top k?
 2. Will letting the model know that there will be negative marking, ie., penalty by avg help?
-(Probably not the right place to put this - but, can I just say that the ARENA nbs are absolutely delightful?!
-I have never gone from theory to building as fast or as confidently as I did with them.
-Brilliantly structured!
-This was fun!!)

 ## Summary of Analysis/Insights